quicwg/base-drafts/draft-ietf-quic-transport.md

 congestion window.
 In both cases, delaying acknowledgments can adversely affect performance.

-On the other hand, reducing the frequency of packets that carrying only acknowledgements reduces packet processing cost at both endpoints.
+On the other hand, reducing the frequency of packets that carry only acknowledgements reduces packet transmission and processing cost at both endpoints.
 It can also improve connection throughput on severely asymmetric links; see Section 3 of
 {{?RFC3449}}.